 But if you want to make a difference in those dead spots, there’s a much better option available and is among our top picks for range extenders.

-Theis a beast.
+The TP-Link AC1750 WiFi Range Extender is a beast.
 It provides more than twice the bandwidth of our previous option and performs well enough for us to recommend it for just about any application, including gaming.
 Buyers praise its easy setup and performance, and with three adjustable antennas, you’ll be able to easily get Wi-Fi into those hard to reach areas throughout your house.

 Like our other TP-Link recommendations, this model is on sale, too.
 Normally $100, Amazon’s selling this for just $60.
 And we think of all the recommendations here, the AC1750 is probably the best bet for most people.
 Yes, you can spend $15 to fix that dead spot, but in the end, you’ll be more satisfied with the performance of this particular extender.